 Today, approximately one in three children live with a single parent.
 This accounts for a staggering portion of society and has incurred horrifying repercussions.
-The divorce filing stats above clearly indicate single parenthood is primarily the mother’s choice (only 3% of single moms are widowers).
-Children from single parent households are far more likely to live in poverty, be abused, commit aggression, go to jail, suffer from drug addiction and alcohol abuse, be the victims and perpetrators of sexual assault, drop out of high school, murder, commit suicide, run away from home or be homeless, etc. The list goes on.
+Divorce filing statistics indicate single parenthood is primarily the mother’s choice, as a mere 3% of single moms are widows.
+Children from single-parent households are far more likely to live in poverty, be abused, commit aggression, go to jail, suffer from drug addiction and alcohol abuse, be the victims and perpetrators of sexual assault, drop out of high school, murder, commit suicide, run away from home or be homeless, etc. The list goes on.

 Nearly 1 in 3 children never or very seldom see their biological father.
-Of half the marriages that end in divorce, women win child custody 82% of the time.
+Of the marriages that end in divorce, women are granted child custody 82% of the time.
 Children in fatherless homes are far more likely to have behavioral disorders and suffer from anti-social, aggressive, and self-harming behavior.
 Over 70% of high school dropouts and juveniles in correctional facilities and chemical abuse centers come from fatherless homes.
 Of children exhibiting “behavioral disorders”, 85% come from fatherless homes and have a greater propensity for aggression.
-Of rapists motivated by anger, 80% come from fatherless homes.
+80% of rapists motivated by anger come from fatherless homes.
 Tragically, nearly 2 in 3 children who commit suicide come from fatherless homes.

-To address the narrative of the rampant numbers of “dead beat dads”, 75% of custodial mothers receive child support payments.
-Mothers are also paid higher rates of child support than custodial fathers.
+To address the narrative of the rampant numbers of “deadbeat dads”, 75% of custodial mothers receive child support payments.
+Custodial mothers are also paid higher rates of child support than custodial fathers.
 Mothers fail to pay required child support more often than fathers.
-If one wishes to judge a non-custodial parent’s value based on how much child support he/she pays, then technically there would be more “deadbeat” mothers than fathers.
+If one wishes to judge a non-custodial parent’s value based on how much child support he/she pays, then technically there would be a higher proportion of deadbeat mothers than fathers.

 The Role of the Media, State, and Culture

-Television sitcoms have been normalizing the negative portrayal of men and fathers as ignorant and inept role models for decades (in contrast, from the 1950’s-1980’s, the father was displayed as a wise leader and guide for his family).
+Television sitcoms have been normalizing the negative portrayal of men and fathers as ignorant and inept household figures for decades (in contrast, from the 1950’s-1980’s, the father was displayed as a wise leader and guide for his family).
 This portrayal is intended to conceal the positive father figure image.
 This is the media’s way of normalizing single parenthood and stigmatizing fathers as being unworthy while depicting mothers and women as superior.
 Fathers are mocked and ridiculed at least twice as much as mothers in sitcoms.
-With children aged eight to eighteen spending a whopping 8-11 hours on screens daily, it’s no wonder this negative depiction of fathers has been so deeply ingrained in their psyche.
+With children aged eight to eighteen spending a whopping 8-11 hours daily on screens, it’s no wonder this negative depiction of fathers has been deeply ingrained in their psyche.

-The State has also played a large role in breaking up the family unit.
-Big Brother has taken the place of daddy and husband by subsidizing single parent households whilst penalizing married households with higher taxes (as they tend to be in a higher tax bracket since they generally bring in more income).
-Single parent families account for 90% of Temporary Assistance for Needy Families (welfare) recipients.
+The State has also played a large role in breaking up of the nuclear family.
+Big Brother has taken the place of father and husband by subsidizing single-parent households whilst penalizing married households with higher taxes (as they tend to be in a higher tax bracket since they generally have higher incomes).
+Single-parent families account for 90% of Temporary Assistance for Needy Families (welfare) recipients.
 Half of single mothers are on food stamps, yet only 12% of married couples with kids are.
-It is also worth noting that the rate of children living in single parent households has quadrupled since the 1960s (when State welfare expanded significantly).
-The poverty rate drops 65% for women who marry the biological father of her children when compared to their jobless single mother counterparts!
-Alternatively, the poverty rate drops 38% for women who marry the biological father when compared to single moms who work part time.
+It is worth noting that the rate of children living in single-parent households has quadrupled since the 1960s (when State welfare dramatically expanded).
+The poverty rate drops 65% for women who marry the biological father of her children when compared to their jobless single mother counterparts.
+Alternatively, the poverty rate drops 38% for women who marry the biological father when compared to single moms who work part-time.

-In the United States, 52% of people approve of a woman being a single mother and believe one parent can bring up a child equally as well as two parents together.
+In the United States, 52% of people approve of a woman being a single mother and believe one parent can bring up a child equally as well as both parents together.
 However, nearly 50% of single mother households are in poverty, whereas only 11% of married couple families live in poverty.
-As cultural acceptance of single parenthood households increase, so too will the number of single parent households increase accordingly.
-Instead of socially approving of single parenthood we need to actively encourage parents to stay with the biological mother/father of their child.
+As cultural acceptance of single-parent households increase, so too will their numbers.

-Moreover, the medical community has shown their bias towards women and mothers in their published research.
-They have neglected to study the positive impact of a father’s presence in a child’s life and instead focus on the negative impact of his absence.
-For example, research studies at PubMed on child and adolescent psychology reference “Mothers” over 5x more than “Fathers” and “Maternal” over 16x more often than “Paternal”.
-Information and research on the importance of fathers being present is relatively absent.
+Moreover, the medical community has shown its bias towards women and mothers in its published research.
+They have neglected to study the positive impact of a father’s presence in a child’s life and instead focus primarily on the negative impact of his absence.
+For example, research studies at PubMed on child and adolescent psychology reference “Mothers” over 5x more than “Fathers”, and “Maternal” over 16x more often than “Paternal”.
+Information and research on the importance of fathers being present are relatively absent.

-Men and women should be very selective when deciding whom to procreate with.
+Men and women should be very selective when deciding with whom to procreate.
 They should do everything in their power, whether it be counseling or other means of self-help, to work through communication and personal growth issues in order to keep their family intact.
-Practices such as Non-Violent Communication by Dr. Marshall Rosenberg are helpful tools for conflict resolution as they center around empathy and listening techniques.
-Finally, we need to hold women to the same standards of personal accountability as we do men.
-Often times fathers are held up to moral scrutiny (and rightly so) yet mothers are given a pass for their actions owing to their supposed “victim” or “oppressed” status.
-The double standard must end!

 Walters, Mikel, Michele Black, Melissa Merrick, Kathleen Basile, Matthew Breiding, Sharon Smith, Jieru Chen, and Mark Stevens.
 “National Intimate Partner and Sexual Violence Survey (NISVS): Summary of Findings for 2010.”
 PsycEXTRA Dataset (2010): 1-108.
 Center for Disease Control.
 Web.